 The City of Webster Groves Missouri is located in Mid St Louis County, about 20 minutes southwest of Downtown St Louis via Interstate 44.
 Important roads for the community are Elm Avenue, Lockwood Avenue, Edgar Road, Big Bend Blvd, Newport Avenue, Kirkham Avenue, Watson Road, Glendale Road, Laclede Station Road and many others.
-Webster Groves was officially incorporated in 1896 and in 2010 had a population of 22,995 residents.
+Webster Groves was officially incorporated in 1896.

 The City of Webster Groves maintains 17 parks with a total of 120 acres of parkland.
 These park offer an abundance of recreation opportunities for the community by providing such amenities as tennis and basketball courts, a bird sanctuary in Blackburn Park, playgrounds, ballfields, walking paths, pavilions, picnic sites, several gazebos, a wildlife sanctuary at the Frederick S. Plant Park, the Historic Hawken House in Southwest Park and many others.
 Memorial Park features the Webster Groves Recreation Complex, the Aquatic Center, the Ice Arena, the In-Line Skating Rink and the Skate Park.